juji-io/datalevin/datascript-bench/README.md

 ## Conclusion

+Using this benchmark, Datalevin query engine is found to be faster than Datomic and Datascript with a relatively large margin.

-The queries in this benchmark are fairly simple.
-To better test the systems, a benchmark with more complex queries and larger data size need to be developed.
+However, the queries in this benchmark are fairly simple.
+To better test the systems, a benchmark with more complex queries and a larger data size need to be developed.
 The plan is to port join order benchmarks (JOB) from SQL to Datalog.
 Contributors are welcome and will be appreciated.